abshinn/mind-the-gap/proposal.md

 ### High-level description

 [Donors Choose](http://donorschoose.org) is an organization that enables educators to crowdsource funds for classroom projects, helping to provide essential and enriching classroom projects for students all over the country.
+The overaching goal of the project is to help provide insight and guidance to Donors Choose so that they may most effectively focus their resources on guiding teachers to create successfully-funded projects.

 </br>

 ### How are you presenting your work?

+In depth analysis will be presented in a well-formatted ipython notebook, and will be available on github.
+Additionally, I would like to visualize a subset of the findings in an interactive javascript D3 visualization.

 </br>